kriskuiper/kris-kuiper.nl/src/site/index.md

 I'm good at building robust software for the web and like to build it with a user-centered and pragmatic mindset.

-Currently I'm working as a front-end developer for [Mooore Digital](https://www.mooore.nl/) in The Netherlands.
+Currently I'm available as a freelance Front-end developer.
+You can contact me via LinkedIn or by sending me an email.
 I'm experienced in working with headless technology stacks and improving web performance.

 {% image "./src/assets/images/kris.jpg", "lazy", "Foto van mijn gezicht, lachend en voorover geleund kijkend naar de camera," %}